Kharagpur: Culture

-Places of worship include a Durga Mandir and Jama Masjid at Gole Bazar and at Kharida, Sitala Mandir at Puratan Bazar, Kanaka Durga Temple near Nimpura, Jagannath Mandir near Gate Bazar, a Gurudwara at Subhaspally and at Nimpura, Jalaram Temple at Jhapatapur and several religious structures.
+Places of worship include but are not limited to–Durga Temple and Jama Masjid at Gole Bazar and at Kharida; Sitala Temple at Puratan Bazar; Kanak Durga Temple near Nimpura; Jagannath Temple near Gate Bazar; Gurdwara at Subhaspally and at Nimpura; Jalaram Temple at Jhapatapur.

-Kharagpur has a Book Fair (Kharagpur Boimela in Bengali) which started in 2000 and is held every January.
-A Flower Fair (Pushpa Mela in Bengali) is also organized every year.
+Kharagpur has a Book Fair (Kharagpur Boimela in Bengali), which started in 2000 and is held every January.
+A Flower Fair (Pushpa Mela in Bengali) is also organised every year.

-The city also host a multiplex named Bombay Cineplex.
+The city also hosts a multiplex named Bombay Cineplex.

 Education

-The first Indian Institute of Technology of India namely IIT Kharagpur, one of the Institutes of National Importance, was founded in Kharagpur in May 1950.
+The first Indian Institute of Technology, IIT Kharagpur (IIT KGP), one of the Institutes of National Importance, was founded in Kharagpur in May 1950 and formally established in 1951.